AP source: Second female official hired by NFL

-NEW YORK (AP) -- A person with knowledge of the hiring tells The Associated Press that the NFL is adding a second female official, Terri Valenti, to work as a replay booth assistant next season.
+NEW YORK (AP) -- A person with knowledge of the hiring tells The Associated Press that the NFL is adding a second female official, Terri Valenti, to work as an instant replay official next season.

 Valenti will join Sarah Thomas, who has been a line judge since 2015.
 The person spoke on condition of anonymity because the league has not announced the hiring.